Total VPN on Linux: Your Guide to Manual Setup and Best Practices

 Is WireGuard safer than OpenVPN?

 Both are secure when configured properly.
 WireGuard is faster and simpler, with a smaller attack surface.
 OpenVPN has a longer track record and broader compatibility.
-Sky go not working with expressvpn heres how to fix it 2026 guide

 How do I ensure a kill switch on Linux?